YMC-GitHub/vue-csr-dev-with-webpack/readme.md

 - postcss (handle css style with future feat)
 - node-sass (handle sass/scss style (optional))
 - less (handle less style (optional))
+- webpack-dev-server (use him as a simple server when develop)

 note: remember to take care of their version with each other.